Nail Tech School: Training for Manicurists

 Washington, DC

-The non-toxic nail salon The Nail Saloon and the very artsy Mimosa Salon are just two of the fun nail salons you can find in Washington DC.
+The non-toxic nail salon the nailsaloon and the very artsy Mimosa Salon are just two of the fun nail salons you can find in Washington, DC.
 This bustling metropolis could be a wonderful place to begin your nail technician career, as it has been for many others.

-The mean salary for nail technicians in Washington, DC is $46,040 (BLS, 2021).
+The mean salary for nail technicians in Washington, DC, is $40,050 (BLS, 2023).

 Nail Technology